 - Request: Sign NDA

-It’s easy to slip into using the passive voice since it sounds more formal and comes across as professional.
-However, when it comes to email communication at work, the passive voice can lead to misunderstandings and troublesome miscommunication.
+It’s easy to slip into the passive voice because it sounds more formal.
+When it comes to effective email communication in the workplace, the passive voice can actually lead to misunderstandings and troublesome miscommunication.

 Here’s an example:

-Active Voice Please help our new client Tom with onboarding and orientation on Monday at 2 PM.
+Active Voice: Jim or Pat, please help our new client (Tom) with onboarding and orientation.
+Are you available on Monday at 2 PM?

 - Provide necessary details

-- Always provide important dates and times such as deadlines and meeting times
+- Always provide important dates and times (e.g., deadlines, meeting times)

 - Break complex instructions down into steps

-- Don’t hesitate to use formatting to make important information stand out
+- Use formatting to make important information stand out

 When you’re sending your email, you can address it to: